nodesman/systemofmind/book/part_2/08_the_gauntlet.md

 ---
-title: Chapter 8: The Gauntlet: The Price of Entry
+title: "Chapter 8: The Gauntlet"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 1
+nav_order: 8
 ---
 # Chapter 8: The Gauntlet: The Price of Entry

 ## The Great Abdication: Why This Path is Not for Everyone